MultiQC/MultiQC/docs/modules/cutadapt.md

 ---
 name: Cutadapt
 url: https://cutadapt.readthedocs.io/
+description: >
-description: Find and removes adapter sequences, primers, poly-A tails, and other types of unwanted sequences
+  Finds and removes adapter sequences, primers, poly-A tails, and other types of unwanted sequences
 ---

 This module should be able to parse logs from a wide range of versions of Cutadapt.